-42.2 It is the responsibility of our Lead DSL, Tanya Cross, to ensure online safety and understanding the filtering and monitoring systems and processes in place for Overdale Junior School.
-Our Lead DSL will also ensure ALL our staff receive appropriate training and understand the expectations, roles and responsibilities in relation to filtering and monitoring which also ties in with Teachers Standards25 and staff Code of Conduct Policy and our Governing Body will regularly review its effectiveness.
-(KCSIE Role of DSL and Para 141)
+42.2 It is the responsibility of our Lead DSL (Tanya Cross) to ensure online safety and understanding the filtering and monitoring systems and processes in place for Overdale Junior School.
+Our Lead DSL (Tanya Cross) along with the DDSLs will also ensure that ALL our staff receive appropriate training and understand the expectations, roles and responsibilities in relation to filtering and monitoring which also ties in with Teachers Standards29 and staff Code of Conduct Policy and our Governing Body will regularly review its effectiveness.
+(KCSIE Role of DSL and Para 142)

 42.3 Our establishment further understands the importance of regular contact with parents and carers.
 Where appropriate, these communications will be used to reinforce the importance of children being safe online as it is likely that supporting parents and carers will find it helpful to understand what systems we use to filter and monitor online use.
 It will be especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will be asked to access and be clear who from the school or college (if anyone) their child is going to be interacting with online.

-For additional information on monitoring filtering within our establishment, please see Appendix 7 for additional information.
+For additional information on monitoring filtering within our establishment, please see Appendix 8 for additional information.

-Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk) (Updated Guidance Gov Mar 23)
+Meeting digital and technology standards in schools and colleges - Guidance - GOV.UK (www.gov.uk) (Updated Guidance Gov May 2024)